 - 1. Restore network configuration.
 If you saved settings with ssave.bat, refer to C:\ipconfig.txt for the complete listing of the network settings that the K2 Summit 3G system had before reimaging. - 2.
-Enhance network bandwidth.

-- 3. Install the SiteConfig Discovery Agent.

-- 4. If you install software with SiteConfig, do the following:

-- Take Embedded Security out of Update mode.

-- Install SNFS software and K2 software using SiteConfig.

-- Restore SabreTooth licenses.
+Install the SiteConfig Discovery Agent. - 3.
+If you install software with SiteConfig, do the following: - Take Embedded Security out of Update mode. - Install SNFS software and K2 software using SiteConfig. - Restore SabreTooth licenses.

-- 5. If you install software manually (without SiteConfig), do the following:

-- Install SNFS software and K2 software manually.

-- Take Embedded Security out of Update mode.

-- Restore SabreTooth licenses.
+- 4. If you install software manually (without SiteConfig), do the following: - Install SNFS software and K2 software manually. - Take Embedded Security out of Update mode. - Restore SabreTooth licenses.